onlinedevschool/ruby-elementary-automation-kata/readme.md

 The round.rb file is where you will code your solution.
 Each round as specified by the program input (more on that below) will be generated inside this file.

-Finally the `shell command` to run this excersize is a combination of several `unix commands`, `piped` together to generate the output.
-A unix pipe is essentially a way to redirect the output of one unix command into another so you can further process the output before it hits the terminal screen.
+Finally the `shell command` to run this exercise is a combination of several `unix commands`, `piped` together to generate the output.
+A UNIX pipe is essentially a way to redirect the output of one UNIX command into another so you can further process the output before it hits the terminal screen.

 ``` sh
 ruby shell.rb < input > results && diff output results